logo

 Primary Addition Carbon Cr, Mo, Ni, V, etc. Chromium (>10.5%)

-Corrosion Resistance Low Moderate (varies by grade) High
+Corrosion Resistance Low Moderate (grade-dependent) High

-Strength Moderate High to Very High Moderate to High
+Tensile Strength Moderate High to Very High Moderate to High

 Cost Low Moderate High